marian-nmt/marian-examples/transformer/README.md

 described in the original paper.

 The training setting includes:
-* Fitting mini-batch sizes to 7GB of GPU memory, which results in large mini-batches
+* Fitting mini-batch sizes to 7GB of GPU memory with synchronous SGD (ADAM), which results in large mini-batches.
 * Validation on external data set using cross-entropy, perplexity and BLEU
-* 6-layer encoder and 6-layer decoder
+* 6-layer (or rather block) encoder and 6-layer decoder
-* Tied embeddings
+* Tied embeddings for source, target and output layer
 * Label smoothing
-* Learning rate warmup
+* Learning rate warm-up and cool-down
-* Multi-GPU training with synchronous SGD
+* Multi-GPU training

 The evaluation is performed on WMT test sets from 2014, 2015 and 2016 using [sacreBLEU](https://github.com/mjpost/sacreBLEU), which provides hassle-free computation of shareable, comparable, and reproducible BLEU scores.
-The WMT-213 test set is used as the validation set.
+The WMT-2013 test set is used as a validation set.

 See the basic training example (`marian/examples/training-basics/`) for more details.